Click Link To Scroll To Topic

 Again, and although a technical knowledge of the parameters of these various powers can be useful, it is not the point of this article.
 The focus is to illustrate that a Pa Agent, a Pa Surrogate, a Pa Executor, and a Pa Trustee can generally possess broad powers to act for you under that respective document.

-Wayne Pa Estate Planning Guide – The Traits
+Philadelphia Pa Estate Planning Guide – The Traits

 Although all four of the documents require bosses that possess certain traits or characteristics in order for that document to be as effective as possible, I have experienced that two traits should be inherent in all of the bosses of all four of the documents